-Seton Home provides support for teens and their children who are homeless with no family support.
-Even so, we are not able to help everyone.
+Seton Home provides support for teens and their children who have suffered abuse and neglect and are placed by Child Protective Services.
 For the majority of teens who become pregnant, family members are often available and willing to give parent and baby love and support.
 Here is some general information:

 I think I may be pregnant, what should I do?